slowernews/wisdom-tldr/README.md

 > *'A scar is not an injury.
 A scar is an healing.
 After an injury, a scar is what makes you whole.' -- China Mieville*

+> *'Comfort in our failures allows us to act without fear, to engage without judgment, to love without conditions.'*

 > *'Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.'*

 > *'You are more than your mistakes.
 Your past mistakes are meant to guide you, not to define you.'*